 On 10 March 2017, President Park Geun-hye was removed from office, following the Constitutional Court's unanimous decision to uphold Park's impeachment by the National Assembly in December 2016.
-On 31 March 2017, Park was arrested on charges that included, among other things, extorting tens of millions of dollars from South Korean corporations for the benefit of foundations operated by Park's friend and confidante Choi Soon-sil.
-Another recent high profile corruption case involved the Samsung Vice-Chairman Lee Jae-yong, who was arrested on 16 February 2017 on charges that he made donations to Choi's foundations in exchange for favourable treatment from Park's government.
+On 31 March 2017, Park was arrested on charges that included, among other things, extorting tens of millions of dollars from South Korean corporations for the benefit of foundations operated by Park's friend and confidante Choi Soon-sil, and on 24 August 2018 received a 25-year prison sentence on appeal.
+Further, former president Lee Myung-bak was sentenced to 15 years' imprisonment on 5 October 2018 following charges of bribery and embezzlement.
+Other recent high-profile corruption cases involved the Samsung Vice-Chairman Lee Jae-yong, who was arrested on 16 February 2017 on charges that he made donations to Choi's foundations in exchange for favourable treatment from Park's government and Lotte Chairman Shin Dong-bin (on 17 April 2017) on similar charges, but both have since been freed by the appellate court on suspended sentences.
+The Supreme Court is expected to deliver the final verdict on Park Geun-hye and Lee Jae-yong in March or April 2019, while the exact dates of the final verdicts in relation to Lee Myung-bak and Shin Dong-bin have yet to be confirmed.

 The focus on domestic public officials and senior executives of South Korea's powerful chaebols represents a major shift toward accountability for members of the country's elite who for a long time seemed to enjoy a certain immunity from criminal prosecution.
 The trend is likely to accelerate following the arrests of former President Park and Lee Jae-yong, which have led to a public outcry against corruption at the highest levels of South Korean society.